FIWARE/keycloak-jades-vc-issuer/README.md

 through the [OIDC4VCI-Protocol](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) to compliant wallets.

 > :warning: This plugin requires classes from the package `org.keycloak.protocol.oid4vc`, which introduce the issuer for Verifiable Credentials
 > as experimental feature with Keycloak release 25.
-Until this release is available, a Keycloak nightly build should be used.
+This plugin won't work with releases older than 25.